 Grand Prix is an Oscar-winning movie that came out in 1966.
-John Frankenheinmer directed this Formula 1-focused movie.
+John Frankenheimer directed this Formula 1-focused movie.
 The three Academy Awards the movie got were for best film editing, best sound effects, and best sound.
-Grand Prix was one of the highest-grossing films of its year.
+Grand Prix was one of the highest-grossing films of the year.

 3. Weekend of a Champion

 Weekend of a Champion is a documentary directed and produced by Roman Polanski in 1972.
 The movie follows the story of Formula 1 driver Jackie Stewart during the Monaco Grand Prix.
 At that time, Stewart was a two-time championship winner.
-This close-up access gave fans a real-life insight into the driver's life and what his thoughts were leading up to his races.
-The film showcases light-hearted moments with Stewart to the seriousness of his races.
+This close-up access gave fans a real-life insight into the driver’s life and what his thoughts were leading up to his races.
+The film showcases light-hearted moments with Stewart, contrasting with the seriousness of his races.

 In 2013, the documentary was restored for the Cannes Film Festival.
 They added 10 additional minutes of footage with both Polanski and Stewart conversing about the movie and how racing has changed throughout the years.

 The movie captures how both rivals fiercely compete for the championship title.
-Hunt was a British racer, known to be self-confident and charming.
+Hunt was a British racer known to be self-confident and charming.
 In contrast, Lauda practiced a methodical and technical approach to racing.
-The film follows the different styles of the two drivers and how they found a way to navigate their career and love lives.
-Although both practice polarizing approaches, they share a love for racing and were connected through that.
+The film follows the different styles of the two drivers and how they found a way to navigate their careers and love lives.
+Although the two take opposite approaches, they share a love for racing and are connected through that.
 Their fierce rivalry is what pushed one another to reach their greatest potential and achievements.

 Williams is a 2017 documentary directed by Morgan Matthews.
 The movie follows the story of the Williams Formula 1 team.
-New and archival footage helps unravel the story about the Williams family and how they gained success.
+New and archival footage helps unravel the story of the Williams family and how they gained success.
 Interviews with Sir Patrick Head and Nigel Mansell were featured in the film to display this true story and help showcase the Williams family business.
-The story goes through how Frank Williams found the F1 team to how in the present his daughter Claire is in charge.
-Another main character is Frank's wife and Claire's mother, Virginia Williams, who plays a focal point in the family's story and success.
-The Williams family is considered to be one of the most celebrated families in Formula 1, and have built a well-established empire.
+The story goes through how Frank Williams founded the F1 team to how in the present, his daughter Claire is in charge.
+Another main character is Frank’s wife and Claire’s mother, Virginia Williams, who plays a focal point in the family’s story and success.
+The Williams family is considered to be one of the most celebrated families in Formula 1 and have built a well-established empire.